-"I am constantly impressed by the efficient and timely manner with which my questions are answered by all SIT staff and faculty.
-It makes me feel very confident in your programs."
+I am constantly impressed by the efficient and timely manner with which my questions are answered by all SIT staff and faculty.
+It makes me feel very confident in your programs.

-—Loren Lee Chiesi
+Loren Lee Chiesi

 SIT Graduate Admissions strives to create a diverse and experienced student body to enhance the learning experience both inside and outside the classroom.

-The Washington, DC Center is made up of about 40% international students.
+At our Center in Washington, DC, about 40 percent are international students.
 Students have an average of two years of intercultural experience as well as five years of professional experience.
-50% of students have studied abroad before applying to SIT, 20% served in the Peace Corps, and 6% served in Americorps.
-Of the 50% of students who chose to share their racial identity, 13% identify as black or African American, 10% identify as Hispanic American, and 5% identify as Asian American.
+Fifth percent of students have studied abroad before applying to SIT, 20 percent served in the Peace Corps, and 6 percent served in AmeriCorps.
+Of the 50 percent of students who chose to share their racial identity, 13 percent identify as black or African American, 10 percent identify as Hispanic American, and 5 percent identify as Asian American.

 SIT does not require applicants to take the GRE exam.